Struggles of the Oil sector in Southeast Asia: long-term or a passing phase?

 ExxonMobil plans to begin construction on the expansion during the second quarter of 2017 for a targeted start-up sometime in 2019.

 ExxonMobil added, “A cogeneration project to improve energy efficiency and reduce emissions at the Singapore refinery also remains under way and on-schedule for start-up by year end.”

 Icon’s Petronas deal

 Malaysia’s Icon Offshore has landed a charter for one of its Anchor Handling Tug Supply (AHTS) vessel with PCPP Operating Company, a unit of Malaysia’s state player Petronas.
 Icon has revealed that one of its AHTS vessels would support PCPP’s plugging and abandonment campaign on Block SK305 offshore Sarawak, East Malaysia.
 The contract lasts for a period of 166 days with an extension option of 30 days at a contractual value of approximately US$785,000.

 With the wide range of upcoming projects, talent from the upstream to downstream sectors will no doubt face a slight demand, regardless of the size of these projects.
 Selected candidates may also be equipped with transferrable skill sets which can prove handy for these projects.

-If you would like to find out more about such suitable talent, or if you would like advice on sourcing for the best available talent in the market in a cost effective manner, kindly connect with Stuart Clark or follow us on our LinkedIn page for more industry related insights.
+If you would like to find out more about such suitable talent, or if you would like advice on sourcing for the best available talent in the market in a cost effective manner, follow us on our LinkedIn page for more industry related insights.